 Sexual assault involves sexual contact or a sexual act that happens without the consent of the victim.
-Examples include attempted rape, unwanted sexual touching, making a victim perform sexual acts and rape.
+Examples include attempted rape, unwanted sexual touching, forcing a victim perform sexual acts and rape.

 Sexual harassment involves unwanted sexual advances, demands for sexual favors and unwelcome sexual remarks.
 It can also include offers to exchange sexual acts for promotions, pay raises or other employment perks.

 Under California state and federal law, sexual harassment, a type of discrimination on the basis of sex, gender or sexual orientation, is unlawful in the workplace when the behavior affects one’s employment, interferes with one’s performance or creates a hostile environment.
 For sexual harassment to be actionable in California, it must be severe or pervasive.
-Illegal sexual harassment does not have to lead to one losing their job, and one does not have to be the individual being harassed to be affected by the unlawful behavior.
-What’s more, the harasser does not have to be the opposite sex as the victim.
+Illegal sexual harassment does not have to lead to one losing their job.
+In addition, the harasser does not have to be the opposite sex as the victim.